blocknetdx/blocknet/doc/servicenode-budget.md

 Get paid
 ------------------------

-When block `1000000` is reached you'll receive a payment for `1200` PIVX.
+When block `1000000` is reached you'll receive a payment for `1200` BlocknetDX.

 RPC Commands